nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 The ``WifiDefaultAckManager`` allows to determine which acknowledgment policy to use depending on the value of its attributes:

-* UseExplicitBar: used to determine the ack policy to use when a response is needed from the recipient and the current transmission includes multiple frames (A-MPDU) or there are frames transmitted previously for which an acknowledgment is needed.
+* ``UseExplicitBar``: used to determine the ack policy to use when a response is needed from the recipient and the current transmission includes multiple frames (A-MPDU) or there are frames transmitted previously for which an acknowledgment is needed.
 If this attribute is true, the *Block Ack* policy is used.
 Otherwise, the *Implicit Block Ack Request* policy is used.
-* BaThreshold: used to determine when the originator of a Block Ack agreement needs to request a response from the recipient.
+* ``BaThreshold``: used to determine when the originator of a Block Ack agreement needs to request a response from the recipient.
 A value of zero means that a response is requested at every frame transmission.
 Otherwise, a non-zero value (less than or equal to 1) means that a response is requested upon transmission of a frame whose sequence number is distant at least BaThreshold multiplied by the transmit window size from the starting sequence number of the transmit window.
+* ``DlMuAckSequenceType``: used to select the acknowledgment sequence for DL MU frames (acknowledgment in single-user format, acknowledgment via MU-BAR Trigger Frame sent as single-user frame, or acknowledgment via MU-BAR Trigger Frames aggregated to the data frames).

 Protection manager
 ##################